flyingkukri/countexex/doc/develop.md

 The actions are one-hot encoded because, for categorical features, the decision tree isn't necessarily binary.
 We will have repeated each state-action pair as often as indicated by the importance vector.

+### model ValueType
+The ValueType of the model is restricted to double, as the permissive strategy computation expects this ValueType.
+Thus, the types *storm::RationalNumber* and *storm::RationalFunction* are currently not supported.

+### storm engine
+We are restricted to using Storm's [sparse engine](https://www.stormchecker.org/documentation/background/engines.html), due to a restriction of the permissive strategy computation, expecting a model of type *storm::models::sparse::Mdp<double, RM>*.

 ### main.cpp